Registered Massage Therapy

 Sara-Blair is a graduate from the Canadian College of Massage and Hydrotherapy, class of 2020 in ...
 Read More

 Pascal Grolaux, from Belgium, is a senior osteopathic practitioner.
+With more than 28 years of experience in osteopathic practice, he is one of the most experienced osteopath in the Maritimes.
 He studied osteopathic medicine for 9 years (full-time programs), gained two degrees in Osteopathy and a doctorate thesis done in the Dpt of neurosurgery at the university hospital (CHUV) in Lausanne, Switzerland.
-He is a pioneer in evidence-based osteopathy and participate in several researches projects in the field of neuroscience (bioelectronic medicine) and in osteopathy.
+He is a pioneer in evidence-based osteopathy and participate in several researches projects in the field of neuroscience (bioelectronic medicine) and in osteopathy with publications and citation in the Vagus Nerve Stimulation 2024 book.

 Dr. Pascal is a non-physician family osteopathic practitioner.
 His approach to treatment is very motivated and structured, showing particular strength in the field of clinical studies and neuroscience.